 In other words, a real estate agent wants to know your budget so they can use that during negotiations.

 Let's say you have $800,000 to spend and you're looking at a property that's priced with a seven in front of it.

 What should be flashing through your mind is this...

-If the agent knows you have more money to spend, they will attempt to extract it from you in the final sales price.
+If the agent knows you have more money to spend, they will attempt to extract it from you at the final sales price.

 The secret is to give a more general answer to the budget question such as: "I'm looking for properties around this price."

-Just like timing is crucial in jokes, so it is in real estate transactions.
+Just like the timing is crucial in-jokes, so it is in real estate transactions.

 And that's why a real estate agent will try to elicit this information from you.

 Likewise, it's wise for you or your buyers' agent to get an understanding of the timing requirements of the seller.